MicrosoftDocs/visualstudio-docs/docs/code-quality/code-analysis-for-managed-code-warnings.md

 - dotnet
 ---
 # .NET Code Analysis Rules
-The .NET Code Analysis tool provides diagnostics that indicate rule violations in .NET code libraries.
-The diagnostics are organized into rule areas such as design, localization, performance, and security.
-Each diagnostic signifies a violation of a .NET Code Analysis rule.
-This section provides in-depth discussions and examples for each .NET Code Analysis diagnostic.
+The .NET code analysis provides rules that indicate code quality violations or suggestions to improve code quality.
+The rules are organized into rule areas such as design, localization, performance, and security.
+Certain rules are specific to .NET API usage, while remaining rules are about generic code quality.
+This section provides in-depth discussions and examples for each rule.

  The following table shows the type of information that is provided for each diagnostic.